dangercomix07/AADYA-Flight-Computer/README.md

-AADYA Flight Computer (AFC) V1.0 will be the flight computer of AADYA II It has basuic functionalities like data logging, power management and parachute deployment Has MPU6050 6DOF IMU and BMP280 Pressure and Temperature Sensor and logs data to a microSD card
+AADYA Flight Computer (AFC) V1.0 will be the flight computer of AADYA II It has basic functionalities like data logging, power management and parachute deployment Has MPU6050 6DOF IMU and BMP280 Pressure and Temperature Sensor and logs data to a microSD card